Fine-tuning the Malware Detection / Scanner module

 file_path[] = '/home.*?/'

-You can exclude subdirectories of the directories that are listed to continuously scan for file changes.
+You can exclude subdirectories of the directories that are listed to scan for file changes continuously.

-e.g.: If /tmp is added for the Malware Detection to scan it for file changes and
+e.g., If /tmp is added for Malware Detection to scan it for file changes and

-exclude[] = '^/tmp/mysql.sock$' is added then all of the tmp directory will be scanned except mysql.sock$
+exclude[] = ‘^/tmp/mysql.sock$’ is added, then all of the tmp directories will be scanned except mysql.sock$